nypublicradio/nypr-ads/tests/dummy/app/templates/docs/route-based-targeting.md

 ## Setting targeting for models

-Setting custom targeting for models.
 Since each model is different, this addon makes it the responsibility of the model to know which properties are important to ad targeting.

 Your model is expected to have an `adTargeting` property that provides a mapping of targeting keys to model properties.

-For example if you had a model with tags and category properties, and you wanted to use those values with ad targeting keys of 'Tag' and 'Section' respectively, your model would look like this:
+For example if you had a model with `tags` and `category` properties, and you wanted to use those values with ad targeting keys of `Tag` and `Section` respectively, your model would look like this:

 ```js
 import DS from 'ember-data';